yukino1710193/shuka/README.md

 ## 5. History

+v1.1 - Add env variable PODNAME and NODENAME
 v1.0 - Shuka with plugable ability to other Shuka